LXiong/AdViewSDK_Android-3.4.4/README.md

 **7.3 Create custom style interstitial**

-You can customize the popup Intrstitial ad, please refer AdInstlActivity for the entire code
+You can customize the popup Intrstitial ad, please refer AdInstlActivity for the entire code .Please refer **AdInstlActivity** in AdViewDemo Project.
 ```
 	// You need to set the user-managed mode when initialization, and you must manually call the display
 	//after the setting